flokk.

 Parque de María Luisa

 This expansive park is full of fountains, shaded pathways, peacocks, and tiled benches and gives families a full morning of low-cost exploration.
-Kids love the Fountain of the Frogs and feeding the du
+Kids love the Fountain of the Frogs and feeding the ducks along the pond near the rose garden.

 nature_and_outdoors